 We’ll pick Node.js and Django for the sake of this article.
 However, you can learn additional backend frameworks to expand your knowledge base.

-The popularity of Node.js frameworks can be attributed to their productivity, scalability, and speed.
+The popularity of Node.js development framework can be attributed to their productivity, scalability, and speed.
 Node.js allows you to write the same language for both your front-end and backend, thus saving you the stress of learning a new language for some simple implementation, and also helping you maintain the consistency in coding pattern.

 It can be considered a replica of Python.
 You will get the seven important benefits of Python once you start developing on Django.
 They are as follows: